WASdev/sample.SpringBootMVC/README.md

 In this plugin, we specify a Liberty `wlp-webProfile7` server called "MVCServer" which our application will be deployed to.
 We also set `<include>runnable</include>`, to indicate that the application will be packaged into a runnable JAR, which we set to be called `MVCServerPackage.jar` in the `<packageFile>` parameter.

-The 2.0-SNAPSHOT version of the `liberty-maven-plugin` introduces support for a "loose application configuration", as indicated by the `looseApplication` tag.
-Application code is installed as a loose application WAR file if `installAppPackages` is set to `all` or `project` and `looseApplication` is set to `true`.
+The 2.0-SNAPSHOT version of the `liberty-maven-plugin` introduces support for a "[loose application](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.zseries.doc/ae/rwlp_loose_applications.html) configuration", as indicated by the `looseApplication` tag.
+Application code is installed as a loose application XML file if `installAppPackages` is set to `all` or `project` and `looseApplication` is set to `true`.

-The loose application WAR file uses XML to loosely bundle application resources, so that they can be modified individually without needing to re-package the entire application.
-This is useful because it allows for incremental changes to be made to our application without taking it offline.
+The loose application configuration uses XML to loosely bundle application resources, so that they can be modified individually without needing to repackage the entire application.
+This is useful because it allows for incremental changes to be made to our application, which saves time for tasks such as debugging.

 Further documentation of the plugin configuration is provided in the [ci.maven](https://github.com/WASdev/ci.maven/tree/tools-integration) repository.

 ## <a name="server"></a>Server Configuration

-We'll next provide the configuration for our Liberty server.
+Next, we'll provide the configuration for our Liberty server.
 Create a file called `server.xml` and place it in the directory specified in the `configFile` configuration parameter in the `liberty-maven-plugin`.
 If no directory is specified, the default directory is `src/test/resources`.

 Add the following code to `server.xml`: